particle-iot/particle-workshops/content/docs/ch3.md

 #include "Debounce.h"
 ```

-8. We're going to add debounce functionality to our Blue button and use it to light up the green LED.
+8. We're going to add debounce functionality to our blue button and use it to light up the green LED.
 Add a `Debounce` object to the global scope before any function.

 ```cpp
 Debounce blueButtonBDebouncer = Debounce();